Exabyte-io/documentation/docs/tutorials/combinatorial-screening.md

 <img data-gifffer="/images/CombinatorialBandGap.gif" />

 !!!
-Note "Dopant band gaps report as 0 eV due to Fermi energy shift"
+Warning "Dopant band gaps report as 0 eV due to Fermi energy shift"
     We have not graphed the combinatorial set of dopants in Silicon in this tutorial as doping results in the Fermi energy moves into the valence band edge or conduction band edge.
 In effect, this turns the material into a conductor with a 0 band gap.
 In the future we expect to develop an automated way to predict the change in the band gap of the original base material (pure silicon in this case).